glennkmitchell/architecture-center/docs/microservices/interservice-communication.md

 - **Reduced coupling**.
 The message sender does not need to know about the consumer.
 - **Multiple subscribers**.
 Using a pub/sub model, multiple consumers can subscribe to receive events.
 See [Event-driven architecture style](/azure/architecture/guide/architecture-styles/event-driven).
 - **Failure isolation**.
 If the consumer goes down, the sender can still continue to send messages.
 They will be picked up when the consumer recovers.
-(Depending on the scenario, you may need logic to handle stale messages.)
+Synchronous calls can create cascading failures.
 - **Asynchronous operations**.
 The message sender does not have to wait for the consumer to respond.
 This is especially useful in a microservices architecture.
 If there is a chain of service dependencies (service A calls B, which calls C, and so on), waiting on synchronous calls can add unacceptable amounts of latency.
 - **Load leveling**.
 A queue can act as a buffer to level the workload.
 - **Workflows**.
 Queues can be used to manage a workflow, by check-pointing the message after each step in the workflow.